RyanJarv/ryanjarv.github.io/_posts/2026-01-05-unauth-aws-rosa-cluster-takeover.md

 ![rosa victim cluster transfer email](/images/rosa-victim-cluster-transfer-email.png)

-This, however, is more difficult than it sounds; unless the recipient is on call, there isn't much reason to be checking emails, which are often drowned out by other alerts on the weekend or holidays.
+This, however, can be more difficult than it sounds; unless the recipient is on call, there isn't much reason to be checking emails, which are often drowned out by other alerts on the weekend or holidays.
 In my case, I didn't see this email until writing up the blog post because it was marked as spam by my email provider.